Copositive criteria for a two-component dark matter model: Summary and Outlook

 \section{Summary and Outlook}

 Weakly interacting massive particles as dark matter are facing serious challenges that no signals have been found in the direct detection experiments so far, and one solution to such a problem is multi-component dark matter models, which include two or more dark matter species.
 On the other hand, the multi-component dark matter should be constrained by theoretical constraints and experiment constraints.
 Particularly, for the extended scalar dark matter models. the vacuum stability demand the scalar potential has to be bounded from below, which can put stringent constraints on the parameter space.
-What's more, the copositive criteria allow to the derivation analytic necessary and sufficient vacuum stability conditions for the couplings, and different copositivity criteria will contribute to different viable parameter spaces depending on the choice of the signs of the couplings.
+What's more, the copositive criteria allow the derivation analytic necessary and sufficient vacuum stability conditions for the couplings, and different copositivity criteria will contribute to different viable parameter spaces depending on the choice of the signs of the couplings.

-We consider a two-component scalar dark matter where dark matter particles are stabilized by extra $Z_2 \times Z_2'$ in this work.
+We consider a two-component scalar dark matter model in this work.
 To obtain a stable vacuum, the $4\times 4$ matrix of the quadratic couplings should satisfy copositivity criteria.
-We pick up 17 different cases and focus on the quartic couplings in the model from the point of copositive criteria.
-The signs of the parameters will not only demand different copositivity criteria but can also influence the results of the cross section of the $2 \to 2$ processes so that the dark matter relic density is due to the interference effect.
-We randomly scan the chosen parameter space with the copositivity criteria, dark matter relic density constraint and direct detection constraint.
-Among the 17 different cases, the shapes of the viable parameter space $|\lambda_{14}-|\lambda_{24}|$ are almost similar while for $|\lambda_{13}|-|\lambda_{23}|$ we can have different results due to the large interference effect of the $2 \to 2 $ processes of dark matter annihilation into scalars.
-As long as $\lambda_{13}\leqslant 0$ and $\lambda_{23}\leqslant 0$, the large value of $|\lambda_{13}|$ and $|\lambda_{23}|$ are excluded for the too large cross section so that dark matter density being under-abundant.
+Provided that direct detection results put stringent constraints on the parameter space, discussion about the related parameters can indeed be simplified greatly and we can just focus on 4 different cases related to copositive criteria depending on the signs of the quadratic couplings in the model.
+The signs of these parameters will not only demand different copositivity criteria but can also influence the results of the cross-section of the $2 \to 2$ processes and induce different viable parameter space due to the interference effect.
+We randomly scan the chosen parameter space with dark matter relic density and direct detection constraints.
+For the 4 different cases, the allowed values of $(|\lambda_{13}|,|\lambda_{14}|)$ are different but all demand the new Higgs $h_2$ play a dominant role in determining dark matter relic density within the viable parameter space.
+In addition, we perform a random scan in the appendix under dark matter relic density and direct detection constraint, there are a few points "survived" when copositive criterial is considered, and for different criterials, the allowed values for the couplings are different according to the results.
+In other word, the copositive criteria can also put stringent constraints on the parameter space as long as some quartic coupling is negative.